Entanglement optimization of filtered output fields in cavity optomechanics

-In this paper, we mainly focus on how output entanglement saturation emerges, and how to obtain optimal output entanglement with optimal coupling and optimal time delay for large bandwidth.
-First, we obtain the important expression of optimal time delay between the two filtered output fields.
-With large bandwidth and no time delay, the optimal output entanglement appears at the point where the optimal time delay equals zero, from which we obtain the expression of optimal coupling.
-It is very interesting that the optimal output entanglement will saturate if the driving field is strong enough, and the saturation value is sensitive to filter bandwidth.
-As far as we know, the phenomenon of entanglement saturation has not been studied before.
-Finally, we obtain the optimal output entanglement with optimal time delay and optimal couplings.
-We believe the results of this paper are very important to experimental and theoretical physicists who work on entanglement or quantum information processing.
+In this paper, we mainly focus on how to obtain optimal output entanglement between two filtered optical fields with optimal coupling and optimal time delay for large bandwidth.
+First, we obtain the key analytic expression of optimal time delay between the two filtered output fields.
+We find the time delay will significantly affect the output entanglement in the case of large bandwidth, and we give the reasonable boundary between small bandwidth and large bandwidth.
+With large bandwidth and no time delay, the optimal output entanglement will appear at the point where its optimal time delay equals zero, from which we obtain the analytic expression of optimal coupling.
+Moreover, our linearized analysis predicts that the entanglement saturates to an optimal value if the optomechanical coupling is strong enough, and the expression of saturation value is also obtained.
+Finally, we obtain the optimal output entanglement with optimal time delay and optimal couplings, and find out the output entanglement at resonant frequency is just the optimal one in the whole center frequency domain of output fields.
+We believe the results of this paper are very important to experimental and theoretical physicists who work on entanglement in cavity optomechanics or circuit quantum electrodynamics.